Difficult Run: Mountain biking

 Using community planning, a secluded 12-mile (19 km) hiking and biking trail was built along Difficult Run from Reston to Great Falls Park.
 The trail is well known among area mountain biking enthusiasts for its rolling terrain which makes for fast, smooth rides although there are portions requiring technical skills.
 The portion of the trail that sees the most mountain biking activity starts near the end of Michael Faraday Court, behind SkateQuest-Reston ice skating rink and follows the tributary stream valley to Lake Fairfax.
 From Lake Fairfax the trail crosses over Hunter Mill Road and follows Difficult Run itself all the way to Great Falls Park.
 Great Falls Park is a unit of the George Washington Memorial Parkway, and is administered by the National Park Service.
 In addition, almost the entire length of Difficult Run is paralleled by the Cross County Trail, which is maintained by the Fairfax County Park Authority for continuous coverage along the run.

 Hiking

 The Difficult Run trail enters Great Falls Park and offers views of the Potomac River and Great Falls.
 The trail is 4.9 miles roundtrip and is estimated to take 2.5 hours.
 The various trails of Great Falls National Park (Ridge trail, Matildaville trail, Swamp trail, and Old Carriage Road) are also accessible from this hike.
-The trail is well marked with signs that point you to your desired location.
-Along the trail is the Cow Hoof Rock that is a popular spot for many of the parks rock climbers.
+Trail markers and other indicators for key locations are present.
+Along the trail is the Cow Hoof Rock, which is a popular spot for many of the parks rock climbers.